-The most successful corporate social responsibility programs integrate these two types of CSR together to show a true commitment to a cause.
+The most successful corporate social responsibility programs integrates these two types of CSR together to show a true commitment to a cause.
 For example, a company that uses sustainable materials in their products, donates financial resources to environmental causes, and allows employees to take paid time off for volunteering at environmental charities would be showing a true commitment to the environment that goes beyond any single CSR initiative.

 Social Media Visibility

 One of the reasons that corporations should have visible CSR campaigns is due to the importance and prevalence of social media.
 Corporations that want to protect their brand understand that social media is an integral part of public perception.
-When a corporation exercises social responsibility in the form of fundraising or setting up employee giving programs, using social media to promote these actions helps to create a positive branding environment and it is a great way to engage with your audience on a deeper level that goes beyond your products or services.
+When a corporation exercises social responsibility in the form of fundraising or setting up employee giving programs, using social media to promote these actions helps to create a positive branding environment, and it’s a great way to engage with your audience on a deeper level that goes beyond your products or services.

 Public Relations Benefits

-Public relations is a potent tool for shaping consumer perception and building a company’s image.
+Public relations are a potent tool for shaping consumer perception and building a company’s image.
 Corporations that actively promote their social responsibility activities often take steps to publicize these efforts through the media.
-Getting the word out about corporate donations, employee volunteer programs, or other CSR initiatives is a powerful branding tool that can build publicity for you in both online and print media.
+Getting the word out about corporate donations, employee volunteer programs, or other CSR initiatives is a powerful branding tool that can help build publicity for you in both online and print media.